One Login SAML Configuration

 12. Select the View Details option for the x.509 certificate and save this into a temporary text file.

-13. Click the Paramaters page on the left side.
+13. Click the Parameters page on the left side.

-14. Now in Paramaters select the Plus (+) on the SAML test Connect Advanced Field table.
-Add in the following parameters using the + button. attributes
+14. Now in Parameters select the Plus (+) on the SAML test Connect Advanced Field table.
+Add in the following parameters using the + button.

 15. Once everything is configured, click Save.

-1. Now head back to your Turbot SAML directory for OneLogin.
-Open the Turbot Directory page from step 1
+1. Now head back to your Guardrails SAML directory for OneLogin.
+Open the Guardrails Directory page from step 1

 2. Paste the previously copied SAML 2.0 Endpoint (HTTP) value from OneLogin into the Entry Point field, and the Onelogin Issuer URL into the Issuer field.

-3. Copy the x.509 certificate into the Turbot Directory Certficate field.
+3. Copy the x.509 certificate into the Guardrails Directory Certificate field.

 4. Under the Formats tab, set Name ID Format to unspecified.
 If you have decided to use email as the Name ID in OneLogin, select that option here.